 So this isn’t actually IN the bag, but part of the way I save room in my carry on when I travel in winter is by taking only one winter coat and wearing it!
 Its good to have something waterproof, but I actually have a 100% wool coat and it’s done me well so far.
 If I know that a place is particularly rainy (hello United Kingdom) then I also have a lightweight but waterproof raincoat that I can roll up in my carry on.

 Look for something that works for the city and the country.
-I’m hoping to get one of these Craghoppers jackets that are for both the city and exploring outdoors.
+I have something similar to one of these Craghoppers jackets that’s for both the city and exploring outdoors.
 I also strongly believe in hoods, always.
 If you get caught in the rain, or without a hat and it’s freezing they are the best thing ever!

 Warm and waterproof boots

-There’s so many styles to choose from and you can get away with wearing them in the day and out at night too.
+There are so many styles to choose from and you can get away with wearing them in the day and out at night too.
 If I have space and depending on how long I’m travelling for I’ll take a second pair of winter boots in my luggage so I can switch them out.
-But if it’s a winter weekend away with just a carry on, one pair of boots is enough.
+But if it’s a winter weekend away with just a carry-on, one pair of boots is enough.
 Check the grip as well, and add extra grip if you need it.

 If it’s not so cold where you’re travelling or you need shoes for hiking or some outdoor activity, just wear your boots at the airport so the smaller pair is in your bag.